noqms/noqms/README.md

 Service Finder mechanism which allows users to create their own discovery mechanism and class, replacing the built in UDP multicast discovery mechanism if needed.

-The Java framework here is built to be lean and mean - the central processor itself is a single thread with no dependencies on blocking processes.
+The Java implementation here is built to be lean and mean - the central processor itself is a single thread with no dependencies on blocking processes.

 You microservice code itself runs in as many configurable threads as you want.